-Designed for the AP Human Geography teachers seeking to expand their knowledge of concepts and content.
+Designed for the AP Human Geography teacher seeking to expand their knowledge of concepts and content.
 This course will look at providing in-depth discussion of the course articulation to help participants gain a broader understanding of various topics.
-Participants will be expected to participate in the field trips and group presentations.
-We will also look at this year’s current FRQs from the exam.
+Participants will be expected to participate in the field study and group presentations.
 Participants will be encouraged to share best practices and to learn from one another and the workshop leader.
 College Board is updating consultants in the Spring of 2019 on possible shifts in the AP Human Geography course.
 Any key information on these updates will be provided at the institute.

 June 25 - June 28, 2019